 All commuting students who drive or park on school property must be registered through Bosco Tech's Finance Office.
 As proof of registration, the student driver will receive a numbered parking placard at no cost.
 Parking placards must be displayed on the rear-view mirror at all times while the vehicle is on school property.
 Replacements for lost or stolen placards are \$15.00 each.
 Non-registered vehicles may not be driven or parked anywhere on campus during school days or on weekends.
-To obtain a permit to park on campus, the following documents must be provided to the Finance Office:
+To obtain a permit to park on campus, the following documents must be provided to the Finance Office for verification prior to receiving a parking placard:

 - · Current and valid driver's license

 - · Current vehicle registration form

-- · Proof of insurance (minimum of liability coverage, pursuant to DMV regulations)
+- · Proof of valid insurance (minimum of liability coverage, pursuant to California DMV regulations)